How To Avoid a Character Takeover

-Through these discussions around the revisions, I was able to help Sonee organize her thoughts and equip her with the tools needed to look at these details on her own.
+Through discussions around the revisions, I was able to help Sonee organize her thoughts and equip her with tools needed to look at these details on her own.

-Another part of the process is that I asked Sonee guiding questions about her plot, to help her realize how to solve any issue she comes across in her writing.
+I also asked Sonee guiding questions about her plot and helped her realize how to solve any issue she comes across in her writing.

 As a professional, I know what you need to do to make your book better, but most importantly I value your voice and want you to create the solutions to your novel.

-With my help, Sonee has now had multiple breakthroughs in her writing and is on the journey to finishing her novel with confidence.
+With my help, Sonee has had multiple breakthroughs in her writing, and is on the journey to finishing her novel with confidence.

-Before coming to me, Sonee knew that she had a problem to fix, and that traditional publishing was a far-off dream.
+Before coming to me, Sonee knew she had a problem to fix, and traditional publishing was a far-off dream.

-Today, Sonee believes that she’s capable of meeting industry standards, and that she’s one step closer to achieving her goal of traditional publication.
+Today, Sonee believes she’s capable of meeting industry standards, and she’s one step closer to achieving her goal of traditional publication.

 I’m so happy to see Sonee grow as a confident writer, and am excited to see where she goes from here.